Division of Teaching and Learning

 The Division of Teaching and Learning is organized into several offices that are designed to provide leadership and support to schools and classrooms in achieving the mission of Loudoun County Public Schools.
 The Division of Teaching and Learning is responsible for the administration and coordination of several content areas to ensure that all instructional programs support the mission and attainment of LCPS strategic goals.

-For more information on a specific program, click below.
+For more information on a specific program, click the bars below.

 Students must have a valid Virginia Learner's Permit and have a passing grade in the Driver's Education Course (a component of Health/PE 10 class).
 Students and their parent/guardian are also required to attend a 90-minute "Partners in Safe Teen Driving" Presentation in order to complete their classroom instruction.
 Please note that both parent and the student must attend the meeting and sit together.
 When you arrive, you will receive a packet of information that includes a form for you to complete to verify your attendance (please bring a pen with you).
 Students will receive an "Incomplete" grade for classroom Driver's Education if they do not attend a Partners in Safe Teen Driving presentation.